SaraKim-sy/Web-Design-Challenge/README.md

 ## Background

 Data is more powerful when we share it with others!
-This project is to create a dashbaord showing the analysis using HTML and CSS.
+This project is to create a dashbaord showing the analysis using HTML, CSS, and Bootstrap.

 ![Images/landingResize.png](Images/landingResize.png)

-### Before You Begin

-1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, add your **html** files, as well as your **assets**, **Resources** and **visualizations** folders.
-Your `index.html` should be the landing page that the user first sees.

-4. Push the above changes to GitHub or GitLab.

-5. Deploy to GitHub Pages.

 ## Latitude - Latitude Analysis Dashboard with Attitude